24 Tongue Twisters in English for Practice That’s Fun and Challenging

 - Focus on articulation.
 Saying tongue twisters quickly is fun.
 But if you’re trying to learn the English sounds, forget speed and focus on saying everything clearly and correctly.

 - Study mouth positioning.
-There might be certain English sounds you’ll struggle with because your mouth has never made those positions before.
+There might be certain English sounds you’ll struggle with because your mouth has never made those shapes before.
 If you need guidance, check out icSpeech or Pronuncian.com.

 - Use tongue twisters as a warm-up.
-Tongue twisters prepare your mouth for speaking clearly and correctly.
+Tongue twisters prepare your mouth to speak clearly and correctly.
 Say a few before you give an English presentation or participate in a practice conversation to get prepared.

 - Identify your weaknesses.
-Any tongue twister will be great pronunciation practice.
-However, you’ll get the most out of your time by focusing on the English sounds that are most difficult for you.
+Any tongue twister will be great pronunciation practice, but you’ll get the most out of your time by focusing on the English sounds that are most difficult for you.

 I hope you’ve had a lot of fun trying to master these tongue twisters in English.
 Keep practicing!